Skip to content ↓

 All children in the school will have an opportunity to access Forest School, as we recognise and value its importance.

-Each class will have 6 afternoon sessions, in a half-term block, of forest school across the year from September 2024-July 2025.
+Each class will have 6 sessions, in a half-term block, of forest school across the year from September 2025-July 2026.

 Year Group